abarnert/floatliteralhack/README.md

 # floatliteralhack
 A quick hack to make float literals save a str so Decimal can use it

-The right way to do this would be to change the parser, so that we generate a Num node with a str in it, or something equivalent.
-As a quick&dirty import hack solution that just modifies the AST after parsing, we can't do that; all we can do is call str on the float in the Num node.
-This is good enough to make Decimal(1.2) give you the right result (because repr(1.2) is '1.2'), but not good enough in general.
-It's only meant to let people test the idea for performance and/or usability issues.
+This just hacks the tokenizer to replace any number literal that looks like a float literal to instead be a constructor for a FloatLiteral subtype that remembers the token's string.

+See floatliteral_ast for an alternative implementation that transforms the AST instead of the tokens.
+The disadvantage of that implementation is that by the time you've got an AST, the literal token has already been transformed into a float; we can convert it back by calling str on it, but that only works for simple cases like Decimal(1.2) (because repr(1.2) is '1.2'), not in general.
+On the other hand, it means that inspecting the source and so on gives you the right information.

+At any rate, either way, this is only meant to let people test the idea for unexpected performance and/or usability issues.